This Post Contains Affiliate Links.

 The “founder” of ADHD revealed he made the whole thing up on his death bed

-By “founder” of ADHD, I assume they mean the first person who made a large contribution to the research efforts on ADHD.
+By “founder” of ADHD, I assume they mean the first person who made a large contribution to the research efforts.
 I’m always suspicious of famed “death bed” confessions.
 In this case, it turns out I’m right.

 Typically, this argument is describing Dr. Leon Eisenberg but calling him the “founder” “father” or “inventor” of ADHD is problematic.
 He contributed to research on both ADHD and Autism in a big way (circa 1950) but knowledge of ADHD didn’t start with him.

 That is true for just about any disorder (and many diseases, too).
 That’s not an indication that the entire disorder is made up, only that screening practices need to be more rigorous and accurate.

 In other words, say no to conspiracies.

-Stop the Widespread Ignorance of ADHD
+Stop the Widespread Ignorance

 That’s my goal.
-To stop the ignorance because misinformation like those listed above hurt us.
-They prevent us from getting life changing treatment.
-The keep us ashamed of ourselves and frustrated that no amount of trying seems to be enough.
+To stop the ignorance because misinformation like these listed above hurt people with ADHD.
+These inaccuracies prevent us from getting life changing treatment.
+They keep us ashamed of ourselves and frustrated that no amount of trying seems to be enough.

 ADHD is highly treatable but most people (women especially) with ADHD are still undiagnosed.
 Why?
 The misinformation and the stigma that prevents people from getting the care they need.